 LTPP Database Tip!
-The width of the pavement included in the distress interpretation can vary greatly between manual and photographic distress surveys.
-On average, the photographic surveys cover a width of about 4.3 m (14 feet).
-Since manual distress surveys typically cover a narrower pavement width, this can result in anomalies in the time series magnitudes of the total length of traverse cracking features and distress area.
-The SURVEY\WIDTH field allows the user to take these width differences into account.
+The width of the pavement included in the distress interpretation can var greatly between manual and photographic distress surveys.
+On average, i photographic surveys cover a width of about 4.3 m (14 feet).
+Since manu distress surveys typically cover a narrower pavement width, this can resu in anomalies in the time series magnitudes of the total length of traverse cracking features and distress area.
+The SURVEY_WIDTH field allows user to take these width differences into account.
+D 111 -- --------------